 Download the Comprehensive Artificial Intelligence Career Guide to Become an AI Expert.

 If you're interested in becoming an AI expert, then we have just the right guide for you.
 The Artificial Intelligence Career Guide will give you insights into the most trending technologies, the top companies that are hiring, the skills required to jumpstart your career in the thriving field of AI, and offers you a personalized roadmap to becoming a successful AI expert.

 If you’re willing to a career move in AI, taking a course or two with Simplilearn can help you start that transition.
 Simplilearn offers courses in AI, Machine Learning and Deep Learning, as well as Robotic Process Automation (RPA).
-In addition to those individual courses, Simplilearn offers a Masters Program that can help position you for a job as an Artificial Intelligence Engineer, with courses in data science with Python, Machine Learning, and Deep Learning with TensorFlow.
+In addition to those individual courses, Simplilearn offers a Masters in Artificial Intelligence that can help position you for a job as an Artificial Intelligence Engineer, with courses in data science with Python, Machine Learning, and Deep Learning with TensorFlow.

 Viktor Frankl once said, “When we are no longer able to change a situation, we are challenged to change ourselves.”
 His wisdom aptly applies to the career dilemmas faced by the 21st-century worker.
 And the time to make the change is now, by making sure your skillset stays current, relevant, and in demand.